bobbyroe/Team-Attendance/README.md

 #Pie Charts

-A quick visual overview of dev team attendance.
+A quick visual overview of dev team attendance. clone, fire-up a local server and pint your browser to localhost ☝🏻